Supercharge your reading

 Export flashcards for further analysis

-[.number-box-cms]1[.number-box-cms][.text-col-1]To export your flashcard(s), click the Move/Export button at the top right of your screen.
+[.number-box-cms]1[.number-box-cms][.text-col-1]To export your flashcard(s), select the article(s) you wish to export, then click the Export button at the bottom right of your screen.
 Select a format in the bar at the bottom of your screen, then export.[.text-col-1]

 💡 You can transfer the contents of your flashcards into a range of different research tools, from reference managers to knowledge graphs, to help with deeper analysis.